hsanson/vim-android/README.md

 # Customizing Status Line

-Using the [Fantasque Sans](https://github.com/belluzj/fantasque-sans) font these are the status line glyphs I use in my own configuration:
+Using the [Fantasque Sans](https://github.com/belluzj/fantasque-sans) font patched with the [Nerd Fonts](https://github.com/ryanoasis/nerd-fonts) these are the status line glyphs I use in my own configuration:

 ![Configuration](/img/vim-android-conf.png?raw=true "Configuration")